open/close all folders

 - Unicorn Western, with its presence of magic and unicorns.

-- Hideyuki Kikuchi's Vampire Hunter D light-novel series is heavily Western-based, even taking place in what is known as "The Frontier".
+- The Vampire Hunter D light-novel series by Hideyuki Kikuchi is heavily Western-based, even taking place in what is known as "The Frontier".

-- Appalachia rather than the West, but Manly Wade Wellman's Silver John stories are if not this trope, related.
+- Appalachia rather than the West, but the Silver John stories by Manly Wade Wellman are if not this trope, related.

 - Although it's somewhat subtle, The Will Be Done takes place in a western-style setting, along with sorcerers and magical priests (No, they don't get along).